Pop/Rock:

 As he describes it in his own words:

 ”The song seemed right as a very simple thing and it basically just says, ‘One of these days I’ll do what I’ve been meaning to do the rest of my life.’
 I think it’s something a lot of people can identify with.”
+It’s a straight forward arrangement without any difficulties.

 NEW 2024 ”Wanderlust”: Just another epic McCartney song from his time with the Wings.
 One of my favorites actually.
 Surprisingly, the main melody is inspired by C. Saint-Saens’ 3rd Symphony.
 But beware: you will get addicted to it!
 (This one is an update of an earlier version)